-93. If, at the close of the case for the prosecution, or after hearing any evidence in defence, the magistrate considers that the evidence against the accused person is not sufficient to put him on his trial, the court shall forthwith order him to be discharged as to the particular charge under inquiry; but such discharge shall not be a bar to any subsequent charge in respect of the same facts:
+93. (1) Where the magistrate considers the written statements and is not satisfied that there is sufficient evidence to put the accused person on trial, the magistrate shall forthwith order him to be discharged as to the particular charge under inquiry.

+(2) A discharge under subsection (1) shall not be a bar to any subsequent charge in relation to the same facts.

-Provided that nothing contained in this section shall prevent the court from proceeding either forthwith, or after such adjournment of the inquiry as may seem expedient in the interests of justice, to investigate any other charge upon which the accused person may have been summoned or otherwise brought before it, or which, from the evidence given in the course of the hearing of the charge so dismissed as aforesaid, it may appear that the accused person has committed.
+(3) Nothing contained in this section shall prevent the court from proceeding either forthwith, or after such adjournment of the inquiry as may seem expedient in the interests of justice, to investigate any other charge upon which the accused person may have been summoned or otherwise brought before the court.